Presentation exercises and how they work

 General presentation exercise advice

-Here are some tops and recommendations to help you design and present your presentation and help ensure you are ready:
+Here are some tips and recommendations to help you design and deliver your presentation and help ensure you are ready:

 Tips on preparing the presentation